 The United States government officially recognizes 562 tribes.

-In the United States, the Indian tribe is a fundamental unit, and the constitution grants Congress the right to interact with tribes.
-Federal tribal recognition grants to tribes the right to certain benefits, and is largely controlled by the Bureau of Indian Affairs.
+In the United States, an Indian tribe is a fundamental unit, and the constitution grants Congress the right to interact with tribes.
+Federal tribal recognition grants to tribes the right to certain benefits and are largely controlled by the Bureau of Indian Affairs.

 Lengthy and expensive “recognition” procedures are required in order to qualify for government economic and health-care assistance, protection of sacred burial grounds and other benefits.

 Among the program’s many problems is that a number of the more than 100 tribes currently classified by the government as “unrecognized” already signed treaties with the feds many years ago, but those agreements were never ratified by Congress.

 “What is life?
 It is the flash of a firefly in the night.
 It is the breath of a buffalo in the wintertime.
 It is the little shadow which runs across the grass and loses itself in the sunset.”

 Some of our Featured Tribe Articles (see list for more):

 For more see List of Native American Tribes in the U.S.